Zenith-One/zenith-one.github.io/_posts/2019-02-11-worldbuilding-part-i-the-land.md

 Because there are a whopping 11 categories to go through, and because many of them require a fair bit of discussion and consideration, I've decided to break up worldbuilding into three separate posts.
 This one will cover the land and how these people came to live here.

+It might sound like a lot to get through in order to play, but it only seems that way due to the medium.
+In practice, the worldbuilding exercise can be completed in about 5-10 minutes tops when you're not writing about it and discussing each bit in detail.
+But my goal here is to bring you on this journey with me and give you as authentic a representation of how I think as possible.

+I've read several excellent chronicles of solo RPGs, but something I have always wanted, but rarely found, are accounts of all the things that happen before and between the fiction.
+So here we are!

+Let's dig in.

 ## Our Truths ###

 As I mentioned before, worldbuilding in Ironsworn is done by choosing an option in several categories, which, when combined, give you a colorful and evocative setting.